Wayfinder

 New User Experience

-The New User Experience is the very first level of the game, and a handful of Quests that extend beyond it, that serves as a tool to tutorialize players on how to play the game and establish the core mechanics present within the game.
-The video below shows gameplay of the first level of the game that showcases the core of the New User Experience.
+The New User Experience is the game’s introductory level, along with a series of quests that extend beyond it, designed to teach players how to play and introduce them to the core mechanics of Wayfinder.
+The video below showcases gameplay of the first level of the game, the core of the New User Experience.

 Tutorial Level Collaboration:

 Creating this section of the game was a collaborative effort across many different professions at the studio, but the core gameplay of the experience was implemented by a Level Designer, a UI Designer, and me.
 My role was to create the structure for which the players will be introduced to the core mechanics and concepts of Wayfinder through Quests.
 When I was first brought on to work on the New User Experience, the Level Designer had already completed a first pass on the tutorial level, so I already had a level to work in.
-Over the course of several meetings, we discussed what needed to be tutorialized and where, but also how to turn that experience into a Quest.
+Through several meetings, we discussed which mechanics needed to be tutorialized, where to introduce them, and how to structure the experience as a quest.
 After creating a loose Quest skeleton of what we determined needed to be included in this Quest, I got to work implementing the Quest Objectives into the Level and it’s Level Blueprint.
 Some of my key contributions to this level are: Implementing doors that blocked the player’s path until Combat Encounters were completed, an NPC that grants the player one of the core features of the game, and granting the player a gameplay ability modifier that instantly granted the player their Ultimate Attack during the Boss Encounter.
 While we were working in the level, the UI Designer was brought in create the UI Tutorial Pop Ups that appearing in each of the Quest Objectives.
 The finished product is an experience that is crafted to be entertaining and engaging for players, but also teaches them how to play the game.

 Iteration: